wp-plugins/jquery-colorbox/readme.txt

 * CHANGE: updated the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>

 = 1.2 =
-* CHANGE: fixes bug where colorbox was not working if linked images were used (by the theme) outside of blog posts and pages.
+* BUGFIX: fixes bug where colorbox was not working if linked images were used (by the theme) outside of blog posts and pages.
 * NEW: adds configuration for Colorbox and picture resizing

 = 1.1 =
-* CHANGE: fixes critical bug which would break rendering the blog.
+* BUGFIX: fixes critical bug which would break rendering the blog.
 Sorry, was not aware that the plugin would be listed before I tagged the files as 1.0 in subversion...

 = 1.0 =
 * NEW: Initial release.